std::max_align_t

 (since C++11)

-std::max_align_t is a POD type whose alignment requirement is at least as strict (as large) as that of every scalar type.
+std::max_align_t is a trivial standard-layout type whose alignment requirement is at least as strict (as large) as that of every scalar type.

 [edit] Notes

-Pointers returned by allocation functions such as std::malloc are suitably aligned for any object, which means they are aligned at least as strict as std::max_align_t.
+Pointers returned by allocation functions such as std::malloc are suitably aligned for any object, which means they are aligned at least as strictly as std::max_align_t.

 std::max_align_t is usually synonymous with the largest scalar type, which is long double on most platforms, and its alignment requirement is either 8 or 16.